n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

 The delay has to be set to a minimum of 5 minutes as the email server will need that much time to respond.

-The email will be sent after the selected time duration, if document status remains unchanged.
+The email will be sent after the selected time duration, if the document status remains unchanged.

 &nbsp;